Once upon a time, you used to be someone different.

 but all of those people are still YOU

-Throughout the week, I led our community members through the process of figuring out their stories.
-They completed a series of tasks to work out who they are in business for, what they are offering, and why it all matters.
+I help a lot of entrepreneurs work out who they are in business for, what they are offering, and why it all matters.

-But people got a bit stuck when I asked…
+But often people get a bit stuck when I ask…

 “What makes you the best person to offer this product or service?”.